empiricalstateofmind/quantguide/_sources/mathematics/general/gradient_descent.md

 If we draw a line between any two points on the curve $f$, then that line will *always* lie above the curve $f$.

 The proof of only one minimum is usually done by assuming that two minima exist, and showing that convexity must fail.
-This is again quite simple to show in a "proof by diagram.""
+This is again quite simple to show in a "proof by diagram."

 ````